-In Satellite Radio mode (if equipped), press $\blacktriangle$ / $\bigvee$ to tune to the next/previous channel.
+In satellite radio mode (if equipped), press $\triangle$ / $\nabla$ to tune to the next/previous channel.

-In CATEGORY MODE, press $\blacktriangle$ / $\checkmark$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
+In CATEGORY MODE, press ▲ / ▼ to scroll through the list of available SIRIUS channel Categories (Pop, Rock, News, etc.).
 Refer to Category Mode under Menu for further information.
-Satellite radio is available only in the continental United States with a valid SIRIUS subscription.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.

-2. MUTE/Phone: Press to mute the playing media.
+2. MUTE/: Press to mute the playing media.
 Press again to return to the playing media.

-3. MENU: Press to toggle through the following modes:
+3. MENU: Press repeatedly to access the following settings: